TeamNewPipe/documentation/docs/NaN_Full_release_docs.md

 - press the *Update* button to update Weblate with the commit you just pushed on NewPipe's `dev` branch
 - **press the *Unlock*** button to allow translators to translate the changelog and possibly other components (**do not forget this step!**)
 - note that we had to do this process on NewPipe's `dev` branch because:
-    - Weblate's components are connected to NewPipe's `dev` branch and will update changes from there
+    - Weblate's components are connected to NewPipe's `dev` branch, and will update changes from there
     - Weblate's git repo is not writable, so there is no way to push commits there manually

 ### Creating the release branch